 It’s vital to remember that transitional cell carcinoma, also known as urothelial carcinoma, and Wilms tumour are far more likely to respond to chemo treatment.

 Chemotherapy can cause side effects, and these depend on the dose of medication used and the individual’s overall health.
 But common side effects include nausea and vomiting, hair loss, fatigue, loss of appetite, risk of infection, and diarrhoea.
-These side effects are likely to vanish after the treatment is finished.
+These side effects are likely to vanish after the treatment is over.

 Targeted therapy refers to a systemic treatment that targets specific genes, proteins of the cancer cells and the surrounding tissue that contributes to tumour growth and proliferation.
 This therapy shuns cancer’s development and metastatic capability by causing very little damage to the surrounding healthy cells.

 The targets of each tumour differ.
-The doctor will run various tests or scans to identify the tumour’s proteins, genes, and other characteristic features to choose the suitable treatment option.
+The doctor might also run various tests or scans to identify the tumour’s proteins, genes, and other characteristic features to choose the suitable treatment option.
 This helps the doctor to implement the most effective treatment.
 Many types of research are happening in this field, too, to devise better target therapy options.

 Targeted therapies used to treat kidney cancer is as follows 5:

-- HIF2a inhibitor: Belzutifan (Welireg) is a medication that inhibits the growth of blood vessels and cancer cells by inhibiting the protein hypoxia-inducible factor-2 alpha (HIF2a).
+Belzutifan (Welireg) is a medication that inhibits the growth of blood vessels and cancer cells by inhibiting the protein hypoxia-inducible factor-2 alpha (HIF2a).
 Belzutifan is a drug that can treat von Hippel-Lindau syndrome patients with renal cell carcinoma.

-- Combined therapies: The FDA approved two combination therapies for advanced renal cell carcinoma for the first time in 2019.
+The FDA approved two combination therapies for advanced renal cell carcinoma for the first time in 2019.
 Axitinib and pembrolizumab (Keytruda), an immune checkpoint inhibitor, make the first combination.
 Axitinib and avelumab (Bavencio), an immune checkpoint inhibitor, are used in the second combination.
-Axitinib is an angiogenesis inhibitor.
+The Axitinib is an angiogenesis inhibitor.
 Both pembrolizumab and avelumab engage the immune system to fight cancer cells by targeting the PD-1 pathway.

 The FDA approved two more combination treatments for advanced renal cell carcinoma in 2021: cabozantinib (an anti-angiogenesis therapy) with nivolumab (an immune checkpoint inhibitor blocking the PD-1 pathway) and lenvatinib (also an anti-angiogenesis therapy) with pembrolizumab (an immune checkpoint inhibitor blocking the PD-1 pathway).
-People who take this treatment will not be screened for PD-L1 because these treatment combinations operate independently of whether the tumour expresses the PD-L1 protein.
+People who take this treatment will not be screened for PD-L1.
+It is because these treatment combinations operate independently of whether the tumour expresses the PD-L1 protein.
 While these medicines have been approved based on better results than sunitinib, none of the combinations has been directly compared.
 As a result, based on each patient’s specific situation, the doctor will select the most appropriate treatment approach.

 - For specific individuals with advanced renal cell carcinoma who have not previously been treated, nivolumab (Opdivo) and ipilimumab (Yervoy) are used.